geoserver/geoserver-history/doc/en/user/source/extensions/rest/rest-config-api.rst

 - GET for a workspace that does not exist -> 404
 - PUT that changes name of workspace -> 403
 - DELETE against a workspace that is non-empty -> 403

+.. _workspace_recurse:

+The ``recurse`` parameter is used to recursively delete all resources contained by the specified workspace.
+This includes data stores, coverage stores, feature types, etc...
+Allowable values for this parameter are "true" or "false".
+The default value is "false".

 ``/workspaces/default[.<format>]``